 - 6 small pears (approx 400g) cored, peeled and quartered

-- 1 Tbsp Demerara sugar to sprinkle over the top
+- 1 tablespoon Demerara sugar to sprinkle over the top

 - You could substitute freshly grated ginger with the same amount of grated or really finely chopped stem ginger.

-- For more of a spice kick feel free to increase the amount of ginger to 3 tsp or add a teaspoon of ground ginger to your dry ingredients.
+- For more of a spice kick feel free to increase the amount of ginger to 3 teaspoon or add a teaspoon of ground ginger to your dry ingredients.

 - Feel free to keep pear slices as thin or as chunky as you like.
 My pears were rather small and quartering them gave me small yet chunkier slices which worked really nice with a lovely fruit bite in each slice of the cake.